Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Numerical tests

 We have derived the low-energy effective Hamiltonian for various Rydberg ladder systems using perturbation theory.
 All the effective spin-1 Hamiltonians obtained in Sec.~\ref{sec:models} have the same form

 where the ladder operator $\hat{U}^{\pm}_i$ can be replaced by the clock raising and lowering operator $\hat{C}^{\pm}_i$ for the cases that allow hopping between $\ket{\pm1}$ states.
 In this section, we provide some numerical calculations to test the validity of our results.
+The numerical results for large system sizes are calculated by the density matrix renormalization group (DMRG) algorithm.
+Our DMRG calculations are performed with \textsc{ITensor Julia Library} \cite{10.21468/SciPostPhysCodeb.4}.
+When searching for the ground state, we gradually increase the maximum bond dimension during the variational sweeps until the truncation error $\epsilon$ is below $10^{-10}$.
+DMRG sweeps are terminated once the ground-state energy changes less than $10^{-11}$ and the von Neumann entanglement entropy changes less than $10^{-8}$ between the last two sweeps.